Tikal National Park in Guatemala

 - We did not hire a tour guide.
 The park is easy to navigate on your own.
 However, we did rely on our Guatemala guide book for info about the temples and park.
 There’s a lot to take in, so it may be worth hiring a guide if you’re interested in the history of these impressive archaeological sites.

 - We entered Guatemala from San Ignacio, Belize.
 It is not expensive to take a shuttle transfer from San Ignacio to Tikal National Park.
 Crossing country borders in Central America can be sketchy, so it is worth the extra money to have a tour company take you door-to-door.

-- If you’re looking for an organized tour, Intrepid Travel is currently offering 15% off Central Americatours.
+- If you’re looking for an organized tour, G Adventures is offering affordable Central Americatours.

 Leave us a comment if you have questions about visiting Tikal National Park.